kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 Be creative and unforgettable.

-I wrote some examples on how to answer call center interview questions here.
+I wrote some examples on how to answer call center interview questions on my website.

-Requiters are human.
+Recruiters are human.

-They are harmless but just as girls don’t fall for cheesy pick up lines as they do in the movies memorized interview answers don’t work and describes you in one word.
+They are harmless but just as girls don’t fall for cheesy pick up lines as they do in the movies memorized interview answers don’t work.

-Phony.
+Using memorized answers and pick-up lines scream that you don't have any confidence.

 ## 6. Be confident.